sland2121/GAN_comparison/README.md

 This code was structured after the code here:
 -https://github.com/tolstikhin/adagan

-We referred to the following implementations for implementing the GAN algorithms and metrics:
+We referred to and used code from the following implementations for implementing the GAN algorithms and metrics:

 -AdaGAN: https://github.com/tolstikhin/adagan
 -WGAN: https://github.com/cameronfabbri/Wasserstein-GAN-Tensorflow